Here are the pros and cons to starting up a start-up.

 There’s opportunity for growth and advancement, but there’s also a lot of risk.
 Before deciding to grab that job offer from a startup; consider these pros and cons that come with taking a job with a brand-new company.

 Here are some positive points for taking that startup job…

 - You’ll be able to dabble in a variety of tasks and maybe even master a different skill set.
 Because it’s a small team, everyone is going to wear more than one hat.
-This gives you a chance to have more responsibility and expand your skill set at a faster rate than you would in an established company where you have a hard and fast set of responsibilities.
+This gives you a chance to have more responsibility; and expand your skill set at a faster rate than you would in an established company; Where you have a hard and fast set of responsibilities.
 Being able to work in other areas of responsibility in a company makes you more flexible.
 You will have greater understanding of other responsibilities in a company when you are willing to take on a little bit of everything.
-Additionally, you get a better sense of how every role helps an organization to accomplish its goals and this will grow your experience in a completely different way.
-Sometimes routine jobs become monotonous at times — but in working for a startup, it will rarely be boring because every day will mean different tasks to be accomplished.
+Additionally, you get a better sense of how every role helps an organization to accomplish its goals.
+This will grow your experience in a completely different way.
+Sometimes routine jobs become monotonous at times; but in working for a startup, it will rarely be boring because every day will mean different tasks to be accomplished.

 - You’ll be learning from innovative leaders.
 Entrepreneurs definitely see and do things differently than the traditional corporate leader.
 This experience will give you a fresh and unique perspective to learn from in terms of how to identify and address a business or life problem.
 Startups and entrepreneurs present a challenging, yet creative and stimulating, work environment that will expand your knowledge.
 Whether you stay there, go elsewhere, or even gain the courage and know-how to start your own business, this education will serve you well.